Birpara: Economy

 In 1859, a young Scottish merchant, Walter Duncan, started business ventures in India.
 Initiated as Playfair Duncan company, it grew as Duncan Brothers, amongst the earliest companies being Birpara Tea Company and Anglo-India Jute Mills.
 The Goenka family took over Duncan Brothers in 1951, and under the leadership of G.P.Goenka, diversified substantially and emerged as one of the top business houses in the country.
 The Tea Division of Duncans has nine tea gardens in the Dooars – Birpara, Hantapara, Dumchipara, Lankapara, Tulsipara, Garganda, Killot, Nagaisuri, Bagracote – and one garden in the Terai region at Gungram.
 The company has been regularly carrying out uprooting, replanting and rejuvenation of tea areas.
 It has high quality clonal gardens and has expanded substantially over the years.
 Birpara Tea Estate has 798.78 hectares of mature tea and 128.65 hectares of young tea.
 In 1998-99, it produced 1.817 million kg of tea.
 Yields in Duncan gardens are double that of the national average.

 The Tea Division of the Duncan Goenka group has been facing rough weather on the labour front and has been in the news.
 As per newspaper reports, there is likelihood of ownership change.

-Transport
+Services

+Birpara lies on NH17 and frequent buses, jeeps and taxis are available from Birpara to Siliguri, Malbazar, Alipurduar, Jaigaon, Hasimara etc. Since, it lies on the Siliguri-Jaigaon route so taxis and jeeps are also available towards Gangtok, Kalimpong, Rangpo etc. Bagdogra Airport is the nearest airport from the town.
 There is a station at Dalgaon, nearby, on the New Jalpaiguri-Alipurduar-Samuktala line.

+According to the District Census Handbook 2011, Jalpaiguri, Birpara covered an area of 6.1247 km2.
+Among the civic amenities, the protected water supply involved hand pumps.
+It had 1,075 domestic electric connections.
+Among the medical facilities it had 1 hospital, 8 medicine shops.
+Among the educational facilities it had 10 primary schools, 7 middle schools, 5 secondary schools.
+It had 1 recognised shorthand, typewriting and vocational training institution, 1 special school for the disabled.